 CBS shows this season (so far): 48 Hours, 60 Minutes, All Rise, Blue Bloods, Bob ♥ Abishola, Bull, Carol’s Second Act, Criminal Minds, Evil, FBI, FBI: Most Wanted, God Friended Me, Hawaii Five-0, Magnum PI, Mom, NCIS, NCIS: Los Angeles, NCIS: New Orleans, The Neighborhood, SEAL Team, Survivor, SWAT, Undercover Boss, The Unicorn, and Young Sheldon.

 CW shows this season (so far): All American, Arrow, Batwoman, Black Lightning, Charmed, The Christmas Caroler Challenge, Dynasty, The Flash, Flirty Dancing, Legacies, Nancy Drew, Riverdale, Supergirl, and Supernatural.

-FOX shows this season (so far): 9-1-1, Bob’s Burgers, The Cool Kids, Empire, Family Guy, The Gifted, Gordon Ramsay’s 24 Hours to Hell and Back, Gotham, Hell’s Kitchen, Last Man Standing, Lethal Weapon, The Masked Singer, The Orville, Rel, The Resident, The Simpsons, and Star.
+FOX shows this season (so far): 9-1-1, 9-1-1: Lone Star, Almost Family, Bless The Harts, Bob’s Burgers, Deputy, Empire, Family Guy, Gordon Ramsay’s 24 Hours to Hell and Back, Last Man Standing, The Masked Singer, The Moodys, Prodigal Son, The Resident, and The Simpsons.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.